mnipper/isurvey/README.md

     Isurvey::Credentials.company_identifier = [cp]
     Isurvey::Credentials.survey_password = [sp]

+Before being used, the API must be loaded.
+This can be done in your initialzer or in any other place you see fit.

+    Isurvey::API.load

 ## Usage

 There are questions and answers.
 Questions are available through Isurvey::Question and answers are available through Isurvey::Answer.